Stereotypes in consumer behaviour: Examples

 Stereotypes allow people to infer the preferences of others in a wide variety of consumption domains.
 Consumer research in the social identity domain has shown that it is often the case that specific products are closely tied to certain social groups.
 For example, Star Wars is considered masculine while Bridget Jones is considered feminine.

-Because stereotypes are such rich knowledge structures, simply knowing someone’s group membership provides a guide for inferring his or her consumption preferences across a wide range of domains.
+Accordingly, simply knowing someone’s group membership can be seen as providing a guide to his or her consumption preferences across a wide range of domains.
 For example, by knowing that one’s consumption partner is male, an individual may assume that he enjoys Star Wars, beer, car magazines, and sporting events.
 Armed with this knowledge, a consumer can convey a considerate and friendly image by tailoring his or her product choices to serve the preferences of the consumption partner.

 The main goal of cross-national comparisons of purchase and consumer behaviour is to show similarities and differences between countries because results of researches in many cases just confirm already existing stereotypes.
 This is very useful for marketing departments in many companies, which are usually more interested in findings similar features to define marketing strategy for each country.

 Also, consumers use stereotypes as a resource to help inform their choices, because stereotypes are socially shared and provide information about social groups based on easily identified qualities (e.g. race, gender), they may prove useful in inferring the preferences and anticipating the behavior of one's consumption partner.